-Small accumulations of potassium-magnesium salts (>89 million tonnes of anticipated economic resources) were identified along the eastern margin of the Kłodawa salt pillow (within the documented in the central part of the pillow deposit Kłodawa 1), where salts of the potassium chloride type (carnalite with a small addition of sylvine) and magnesium salts (kieserite) occur in rocks of the Younger Potash unit, steeply inclined (at the angle of 70o) and folded and locally squeezed and crumple.
+The minor accumulations of the potassium-magnesium salts (above 89 million tonnes of the anticipated economic resources) were identified along the eastern margin of the Kłodawa salt pillow (within the documented in the central part of the pillow deposit Kłodawa 1), where salts of the potassium chloride type (carnalite with a small addition of sylvine) and magnesium salts (kieserite) occur in rocks of the Younger Potash unit, steeply inclined (at the angle of 70o) and folded and locally squeezed and crumple.
 The chloride salts and magnesium salts are strongly contaminated with the clay matter and rock salt.
 The mean content of K2O is of 8.5% and MgO of 8.1%.
 The potassium salt accumulations are of a minimal economic interest due to a high variability in thickness of the strata (from a few to 50 m) and problems in the processing of the raw material.
 The salts were exploited temporarily till the year 2000 when 1,400 tonnes were mined.
 Nowadays, there is no potassium and magnesium salt exploitation carried out.

 Potassium–magnesium salt deposits in Poland are presented on the map.

 Table 1 shows resources and the current state of exploration and development of potassium-magnesium salts.
 The data refer to exploitable resources (that is except of those remaining in safety pillars).